LadiesOfCodeGroupSessions/shopping-cart-nestjs/README.md

 ## To do:
-- controller spec tests is not working yet -> we need to fix the cart object
-- this might be helpful: https://github.com/nestjs/nest/issues/1209
 - Standardise linter
+- create some more realistic examples and see how the API works for them.
+- add payment

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.